BASCA exists to celebrate, support and protect the professional interests of all writers of music.

 - Offering template contracts & bespoke legal advice

-- Participating in the London Jazz Festival
+- Collaborative representation at the London Jazz Festival

 - Representation at JazzAhead!